AntonioND/libmikmod_nds/README.md

 channels in the module.
 When using the hardware driver you need to call the tick function on ARM9 every `md_bpm * 0.4` seconds.

+The software driver seems to be buggier than the hardware driver, and it occasionally crashes.

 Both the hardware and software driver needs to send messages from ARM9 to ARM7.
 The communication itself needs to be done in the application.
 All messages will be 32-bit and always >= `(1 << 28)`.
 You should allocate one of the user libnds